Supergiovane/node-red-contrib-knx-ultimate/README.md

 You can optionally increase the power of KNX, by installing node-red-contrig-hue-ultimate for Philips Hue and installing node-red-contrig-matter-ultimate form Matter Controller and Matter Bridge (control matter device via KNX and expose KNX GA via Matter).
 These optional nodes will detect KNX-Ultimate and seamlessy integrate with KNX, without further configurations.

-> **Upgrading from version 7 to version 8:** open any KNX Ultimate node and use the compact **Upgrade to v8** button at the top.
-It backs up and converts the flows, installs the required HUE/Matter packages, verifies the Deploy and installs KNX Ultimate 8.
-Restart the Node-RED service when requested; reloading the browser alone is not sufficient.
-[Read the full upgrade guide](https://supergiovane.github.io/node-red-contrib-knx-ultimate/wiki/Upgrade-to-v8).

 <br/>
 <br/>
 <br/>